EvanatorM/WillowVox-Engine/README.md

 If you're running from a command line, make sure to run the executable in the same directory as it is located to ensure all resources are loaded properly.

-### Using this template
-To use this template, go into CMakeLists.txt and find and replace all instances of 'MyApp' with your application name.

-You should also replace the 'MyProject' namespace name and the 'MyApp' class name in main.cpp.

-To change the name of the window, you can change the 'appWindowName' variable near the top of main.cpp.

 ## Contributing